nhartung/100-days-of-code/log.md

 **Today's Progress**: Continued creating custom light particles.
 I have something basic working, but it needs a lot of customization in order to work appropriately.
 However, I think I've discovered where I want to put my focus for my first feature.
 The player collected light particles.

 **Thoughts:** I'm dealing with some pretty annoying editor bugs (I think).
 I need to find some time to submit an issue to Github.
 I've posted to discord, but no responses yet.

+### Day 5: August 6th, 2020

+**Today's Progress**: Honestly, spent too much time messing around with the editor bug I talked about yesterday.
+I discoverd an open issue against it: https://github.com/godotengine/godot/issues/36592, although I'm not sure if it's a bug or "feature".
+I've implemented a workaround for now and am moving forward.
+Still working on the light particles.

+**Thoughts:** Editor bugs are annoying.